FREQUENTLY ASKED QUESTIONS

 What does Electrolysis feel like?

 Electrolysis treatments sting, but individual tolerances vary greatly.
 Even the most sensitive person should be able to tolerate the treatments.
 The sting from treatment is quick, and then it's over.
+The critical point to remember is that if you aren't feeling anything, then nothing is happening!

 My grandmother used to get Electrolysis.
 Has the technology changed much?

-Do Electrologists follow appropriate infection control proceedures?
+Do Electrologists follow appropriate infection control procedures?

 How much will treatments cost?

-Electrolysis costs depend on a lot of factors including: how much hair needs to be removed, the size of area being treated, and where you get your services performed.For best results, follow the electrologist's recommendations in scheduling appointments.
-For areas that have been waxed or tweezed, treatments will be more frequent than for areas that have been shaved.
+Electrolysis costs depend on many factors, including how much hair needs to be removed, the size of the area being treated, and where you get your services performed.
+For best results, follow the Electrologist's recommendations when scheduling appointments.
+Treatments will be more frequent for areas that have been waxed or tweezed than for areas that have been shaved.

-Does electrolysis have any side effects on the skin?
+Does Electrolysis have any side effects on the skin?

 Can unwanted hair be removed from anywhere on the body?